How to Recognize Head Lice

 Use RID® Home Lice, Bedbug & Dust Mite Spray to kill lice and their eggs on mattresses, furniture, car interiors, and other non-washable items.
 A regular disinfectant spray will not kill lice and their eggs.

 To get rid of body lice, wash all clothes, towels, washable hats, scarves, coats, and bed linens in hot water.
-Dry in high heat for at least 20 minutes.
+Dry in high heat.
 Dry clean non-washables.